-We spent 2 night here in late summer.
+We spent 2 nights here in late summer.
 The water is cold but refreshing on a hot day.

-Sunsets are glorious and sunrise make for a perfect start to the day.
+Sunsets are glorious and sunrise makes for a perfect start to the day.

-There’s no amenities on the campsite so you’ll need to be self sufficient.
+There are no amenities on the campsite so you’ll need to be self-sufficient.
 Come prepared but please camp responsibly.

 Leaving the camp, the road crosses the tiny stretch of Rio Villarino joining Lakes Villarino and Falkner.